KeckObservatoryArchive/dep-rti/doc/dev-todo.md

 - See if API calls are a considerable slowdown.
 - Speed test all of code to find bottlenecks.
 - Implement basic missing program assignment
-- What are we doing with rejected files?
-- Insert header json
 - DEIMOS FCS archive trigger (some header keyword points to another file to archive)
-- How about a monitor log/db entry every hour just so we know it is alive and kicking?
 - Search TODOs in code
 - Look at old DEP on github and ensure we got all hotfixes and changes since mid Sept
+- how will we deal with /anc/ files?
+If status=INVALID, copy to /anc/ and rsync but do not notify IPAC?
 - Improve documentation

  echo "select to_timestamp(time),keyword,ascvalue from kbds where keyword='LOUTFILE' order by time desc limit 30;" | psql -h vm-history-1 -U k1obs -d keywordlog

 ## LOW PRIORITY
-- Remove NIRSPEC special scam and spec folders
+- Do we want to merge archive.py and dep.py?
 - Got this error once to stderr: "?RPC: Unable to send: monitor_server(kbds) __server_down__?."
 Not sure if we can detect and log.
 - Review usage of instrument.keymap and see if it needs improvement.
 - Add "duplicate metadata keyword" check.
 What to do? (ok if same val, otherwise ?)
 - Improve logging, email reporting and error handling.
+- Should we create a log file per KOAID?
 - Change keyword metadata defs to database tables?
 Coordinate with IPAC.
 - How do we keep track of new sdata dirs?
 A: Added by Jchock and we aren't necessarily notified.
 Need better system.
 - See instr_lris.py for examples of condensed or streamlined functions that we can either apply to other instr_* files or create shared functions.